The Advisory Board supports EWoB’s purpose and values via its members and their respective network.EWoB Advisory Board members are:

 Saskia Van Uffelen is married and a mother of five.

-Turid Elisabeth Solvang was co-Founder and Managing Director of the Norwegian Institute of Directors, established in 2009 and co-founder of EWoB.
+Turid Elisabeth Solvang, Founder and CEO FutureBoards, a body that aims to drive forward the evolution of corporate governance, by facilitating the exchange of experience and ideas for best practice governance and creating physical and digital arenas for networking.
+Ms Solvang was co-Founder and Managing Director of the Norwegian Institute of Directors, established in 2009 and co-founder of EWoB.
 She represented the Norwegian IoD as EWoB’s Vice Co-chair from 2013 to 2017.
-Ms Solvang was Chair of ecoDa (appointed first ever female chair of the European Directors Network in November 2015: www.ecoda.org), Turid served as board member of ecoDa from 2011 to 2016, and was also member of the Nomination and Evaluation Committee, the Policy Committee, and as chair of the ecoDa’s working group on board selection processes.
+Ms Solvang was Chair of ecoDa (appointed first ever female chair of the European Directors Network in November 2015: www.ecoda.org), were she served as board member from 2011 to 2017.
+She was also member of the Nomination and Evaluation Committee, the Policy Committee, and chaired ecoDa’s working group on board selection processes.

 Turid took her M. Sc. in Business at BI Norwegian Business School in 1989.
 She also holds a Master program in Scenario planning.
 Turid has extensive experience in corporate communications, as well as many years’ experience in board rooms as Non-Executive Director in both corporate boards (mainly financial and service sector) and membership associations.